CDL Truck Driver Screening Interview Template

 What is your preferred home time, what pay range are you targeting, and how soon could you start orientation if a good fit comes through?

-What this assesses: Captures the logistics that most often break driver placements — home time, pay, and orientation start date are the leading reasons offers fall through.
+What this assesses: Captures the logistics that most often break driver placements, since home time, pay, and orientation start date are the leading reasons offers fall through.
+Strong answers give a realistic home-time and pay target and a concrete start date; weak answers want maximum home time and top pay with no flexibility, or cannot commit to an orientation date.

 Use this template to start screening